bthanhtung/bthanhtung/README.md

-_**There is no scarcity of opportunity to make a living at what you love; there's only scarcity of resolve to make it happen.**_
+_**There is no retirement for an artist, it's your way of living so there is no end to it.**_

-Wayne Dyer
+Henry Moore